farsounder/SDK-Integration-Examples/README.md

 an example for Ubuntu and Windows, and a dockerfile for running the example in an Ubuntu container.

-## Option 2: HTTP REST API
+## Option 2: JSON over HTTP API
-The second option for integration is to use the HTTP REST API.
+The second option for integration is to use the JSON over HTTP API.
 This is a simple API server that runs on the machine that SonaSoft™ is installed on.
 Sending JSON over HTTP is much simpler than using ZeroMQ and Protobuf, but it is not as fast or efficient.
 Live docs for the API are available on the machine that